cm-core-team/wol-api/README.md

 ## So... what is this?

-Well, this is an api which let's the client request a verse from the [Watchtower Online Library](https://wol.jw.org/en/wol/h/r1/lp-e) website. (‾◡◝)
+Well, this is an api which let's the client request a verse from the [Watchtower Online Library](https://wol.jw.org/en/wol/h/r1/lp-e) website. ^_^

 ## Features

 At the current moment in time this api only gets verses in a single language (English).
-And that's it really
+And that's it really... for now ^_~

 ## The Future?